benlubas/molten-nvim/docs/Not-So-Quick-Start-Guide.md

 But if things aren't working, make sure that you run that command and then restart your editor.

 > [!WARNING]
+> Many neovim distros disable remote plugsins in the name of performance (even regular users who
+> unknowingly copy snippets they don't understand may have remote plugins disabled).
+Obviously this
+> will prevent molten from working

+> [!WARNING]
 > Windows users see [the windows page](./Windows.md)

 ### Customize